There are 2 topics that are most “feared" by quilters that come into our shop - creating without a pattern and quilting your quilt.

 Real life sewing.
 No pretty backdrop, unpolished nails, messy sewing rooms, different clothes including stocking feet and sometimes sweatpants.
 You’ll be watching us as we create and sew in real life at home and in the shop.
 It will be recorded as we do it on different days, with different fabrics, on different sewing machines as we finish projects or change our mind mid-stream.
 Join us to see the whole creative process.

-We are quilt shop owners - we sew and embroider every day.
+We are a brick & mortar quilt shop.
+We sew and embroider here every day.
 This is what we do.
 Let’s have some fun together!

 We aren’t professional photographers or videographers, copy writers, editors or proof readers, web designers, social media specialists or many other things.
 So please enjoy the videos and laugh along with us!
 We’re doing our best.
 Just like you and your sewing skills - always do the best you can with the skills you have at the time :)